catedrasaes-umu/NoSQLDataEngineering/README.md

 The project involved in this visualization tool is the following one:

-* `es.um.nosql.schemainference.datavisualization`: Project with the Version\_Diff metamodel definition.
+* `es.um.nosql.s13e.datavisualization`: Project with the Version\_Diff metamodel definition.
 It also contains all the m2m and m2t transformations, and references the NoSQLSchema project.

 Also in the NoSQLDataIndex project several examples can be found.
 Each example is contained in a folder with the JavaScript code already generated.
 To visualize each example, just open the index.html file in a web browser.